masaccio/numbers-parser/README.md

 Currently only documents with single table in single sheet are supported.
 Most cell formats should work with the expception of `MergedCell` and `BulletedTextCell`.
 The following features may be introduced in the future:

-* more than 256 rows or columns per table
 * bullets in text cells (`BulletedTextCell`)
 * multiple tables per sheet
 * multiple sheets for spreadsheet document